 Penalties for non-compliance

 It will pay (or in this case, save) to be fully compliant to avoid penalties.

 Unintentional violations of the CCPA may result in fines of $2,500.
 Intentional breaches of the CCPA can result in fines of up to $7,500.

 Individual consumers can also sue for $100 to $750 per breach or actual damages, whichever is higher.
 We’ll likely see a spike in class action lawsuits this year.

-Proponents of the CCPA have also drafted a November 2020 ballot initiative - The California Privacy Rights and Enforcement Act of 2020.
+Proponents of the CCPA also drafted a November 2020 ballot initiative - The California Privacy Rights and Enforcement Act of 2020.
 The CPRA has passed and will be enforced in January 2023.
 The CPRA will further expand CCPA consumer protections and redefine a “business” as having 100K or more consumers/households.

 This is helpful.
 What else should I read?